axibase/atsd-use-cases/research/workshop/technical-writing.md

 If a list contains multiple choices for one decision, use bullet points:

-There are three ways to remove a Docker Container:
+There are several ways to remove a Docker Container:

 * Use `docker rm -vf` plus the container ID.
 * Use `docker rm -vf` plus the image name.